Mat-Ku/perceptron_and_novikoff_theorem/README.md

 # Perceptron and Novikoff Theorem
-Implementation of perceptron algorithm including the rule established by the Novikoff theorem.
+Implementation of perceptron algorithm including the verification of the Novikoff theorem.

 ## Description
-The perceptron algoriithm is a binary classificatio algorithm that is able to fit a separating line between two classes of linearly separable data.
+The perceptron algorithm is a binary classification algorithm that is able to fit a separating line between two classes of linearly separable data.
 In order to do so, it iteratively adjusts the slope and intercept of the line as long as there are falsely classified training data instances.
 In case the data is not linearly separable, the algorithm will not converge.
 The Novikoff theorem builds on this algorithm, claiming that there is an upper bound for the number of iterations needed until the algorithm has fitted a line that separates the two classes from each other.